f4exb/sdrangel-docker/readme.md

 <h1>Running SDRangel in a Docker container</h1>

-&#9888; This is highly experimental and may be subject to large changes.
-Do not expect it to work in all cases.
+&#9888; This is still experimental and not guaranteed to work in all environments.

 **Check the discussion group** [here](https://groups.io/g/sdrangel)